trois-six/ged_io/README.md

 ## Testing

-The crate is tested against various GEDCOM files, including some complex examples like parts of Heiner Eichmann's test suite.
+The crate is tested against various GEDCOM files, including some complex examples like [Heiner Eichmann's `allged` test suite](http://heiner-eichmann.de/gedcom/allged.htm).
 However, testing is ongoing and more comprehensive coverage is needed.

 ```bash
 # Run the test suite